onurbilginnn/git-commands/README.md

 git branch --delete --remotes <alias>/<branchName> ( Deletes remote tracking branch )

-git merge <branchName> (Merges the branch with the current branch that we are in ) git merge --squash <branchName> ( Combines all commits to one commit in the target branch and stages it to source branch ) git merge --no-ff <branchName> ( Recursive merge: If any commit has been made after creating the merged target branch <br/> we use recursive merge ) git merge --abort (Aborts the merge operation; useful in merge conflict situations )
+git merge <branchName> (Merges the branch with the current branch that we are in ) git merge --squash <branchName> ( Combines all commits to one commit in the target branch and stages it to source<br/> branch ) git merge --no-ff <branchName> ( Recursive merge: If any commit has been made after creating the merged target branch<br/> we use recursive merge ) git merge --abort (Aborts the merge operation; useful in merge conflict situations )

 git cherry-pick <commit ID> ( adding the change in the commit to the target branch )